 LLM-Specific Observability

 Tools like LangSmith, LangFuse, Helicone, or a custom OpenTelemetry-based solution provide this capability.
-The non-negotiable requirement is that every trace includes the agent's decision chain β the sequence of observations, reasoning steps, and actions that led to each outcome.
+The operational requirement is that each trace preserves the agent's evidence trail β observations, tool invocations, retrieved source IDs, validation checks, reasoning summaries when available, and human approval events β without exposing raw private data unnecessarily.

 Cost Tracking per Agent